stig/www.brautaset.org/_posts/2007-06-15-piping-to-sh.md

 tags: [Hacks]
 ---

-So, in my previous hack I showed how to [rename lots of files]({% post_url 2007-06-11-renaming-lots-of-files %}) with little effort.
+So, in a previous post I showed how to [rename lots of files]({% post_url 2007-06-11-renaming-lots-of-files %}) with little effort.
 Let's remind ourselves how the one-liner looks: